New Foxtel HBO Warner Bros streaming TV deal explained

-Notably, Stan – the SVOD service from Channel Nine - announced that the Lionsgate produced HBO Max exclusive Love Life will be shown in Australia on its service.
+Notably, Stan, the video streaming service from Channel Nine, announced that the Lionsgate-produced HBO Max exclusive Love Life will be shown in Australia on its service.
 This could create some confusion moving forward, but we will endeavour to provide accurate lists to Finder readers as we near the HBO Max launch window.

 How can you watch HBO in Australia right now?

-The premium Foxtel IQ service, which involves the installaton of a set-top box at your home.
-Or the SVOD service Foxtel Now, which can be access on a host of devices instantly.
-If you'd like to try the latter, we have 10-day free trial you can access.
+First, the new BINGE streaming service with 16 live channels and over 10,000 hours of on-demand content has a 14-day free trial to get you started.
+Next is the premium Foxtel IQ service with the set-top box installation at your home.
+The third option is the video streaming service Foxtel Now, which can be accessed on a host of devices instantly.
+If you'd like to try the latter, we have a 10-day free trial that you can access.

 Why is the Foxtel Warner HBO deal important?

-The Foxtel Group is best known for its Foxtel IQ cable TV service, and its Foxtel Now SVOD (steaming video on-demand) service.
-However, it recently expanded its offering with Kayo Sports and has now done so again in 2020 with Binge.
+The Foxtel Group is best known for its Foxtel IQ pay TV service and its Foxtel Now video streaming service.
+However, it recently expanded its offering with Kayo Sports and has now done so again in 2020 with BINGE.

 WarnerMedia is a giant of the entertainment space that's also set for a huge 2020.
 As well as the TV shows, movies, kids programming and more that stems from its Warner label, the company is also home to HBO.
-On 27 May, 2020, WarnerMedia will be entering the bustling internet TV space with HBO Max, a rival service to Disney+, Netflix, Apple TV+ and Amazon Prime (amongst others).
+On 27 May 2020, WarnerMedia will be entering the bustling internet TV space with HBO Max, a rival service to Disney Plus, Netflix, Apple TV Plus and Amazon Prime, among others.

 What does the Foxtel Warner partnership mean for HBO Max in Australia?

-Binge has positioned itself to – at least in part – act as HBO Max for Australia.
-Indeed, the Foxtel Group's press release laudes the SVOD aspect of the Warner partnership.
-It uses terminology like "extensive SVOD rights" and "expanded SVOD rights," to show that it extends beyond what we've seen in the existing Foxtel Warner deal.
+BINGE has positioned itself – at least in part – to act as HBO Max for Australia.
+Indeed, the Foxtel Group's press release lauded the video streaming aspect of the Warner partnership.
+It uses terminology like "extensive video streaming rights" and "expanded video streaming rights" to show that it extends beyond what we've seen in the existing Foxtel Warner deal.

-Meanwhile, Foxtel CEO Patrick Delany spoke of how the deal "will power our broadcast and streaming strategy on multiple platforms and multiple brands."
-The use there of "multiple brands" being a dead giveaway in this writer's opinion.
+Meanwhile, Foxtel CEO Patrick Delany spoke of how the deal "will power our broadcast and streaming strategy on multiple platforms and multiple brands".
+The use of "multiple brands" is a dead giveaway in this writer's opinion.

 In short, it's a big win for Foxtel and Warner.
 Australia's biggest entertainment provider was quick to claim a number of upcoming HBO blockbusters as its own.
 This includes the Game of Thrones prequel series House of the Dragon, the return of Gossip Girl and Ridley Scott's Raised by Wolves.